Buglife/Crashlife-iOS/README.md

 | ℹ️ | Captured footprints and logs, with info / warning / error levels |
 | 👩🏽‍💻 | Written in Objective-C, with full Swift support |

-## Demo

-To try the example app, you can either run `pod try Buglife` from your command line, OR clone this repository and open the Xcode project under the “Example” directory.

 ## Installation